semrush/intergalactic/website/docs/data-display/area-chart/area-chart.md

 - For showing data proportions as well as quantities, use a [Stacked area chart](/data-display/stacked-area-chart/stacked-area-chart).

 ::: tip
-For more insights on choosing between line and area charts:
+Refer to materials below, to have insights on choosing between line and area charts:

 - [Choosing the right chart type: Line charts vs Area charts](https://www.fusioncharts.com/blog/line-charts-vs-area-charts/)
 - [The Fine Line In a Gray Area: When to Use Line vs Area Charts](https://visual.ly/blog/line-vs-area-charts/)